Nereid (moon): Physical characteristics

 Spectrally, Nereid appears neutral in colour and water ice has been detected on its surface.
-Its spectrum appears to be intermediate between Uranus's moons Titania and Umbriel, which suggests that Nereid's surface is composed of a mixture of water ice and some spectrally neutral material.
-The spectrum is markedly different from minor planets of the outer solar system, centaurs Pholus, Chiron and Chariklo, suggesting that Nereid formed around Neptune rather than being a captured body.
+Halimede, which displays a similar gray neutral colour, may be a fragment of Nereid that was broken off during a collision.
+Early work in the 1990s found that Nereid's spectrum appears to be intermediate between Uranus's moons Titania and Umbriel, suggesting that its surface is composed of a mixture of water ice and some spectrally neutral material.
+While irregular satellites appear to resemble Kuiper belt objects, spectroscopy performed by the James Webb Space Telescope has demonstrated that Nereid does not match the observed spectral types of Kuiper belt objects.